Erenik

 The Erenik (Ereniku, Ереник), or Ribnik (Рибник), is a river in Kosovo.
-Located in the west of the country, it measures 51 km-long, a right tributary to the White Drin.
+Located in the west of the country, the 51 km-long Erenik is a right tributary to the White Drin.

-The Erenik originates near the Albanian border, in the northern slopes of the Junik Mountains, a part of the Accursed Mountains, under the Gjeravica peak (2656 m), the highest mountain in Kosovo.
+The Erenik originates near the Albanian border, on the northern slopes of the Junik Mountains, a part of the Accursed Mountains, under the Gjeravica peak (2656 m), the highest mountain in Kosovo.
 The river flows to the south and south-east, following the eastern edge of the Accursed Mountains, dividing them from the western region.

-Before passing through Gjakova, there is a string of settlements: the villages of Berjah, Stubëll, Nivokaz, Popoc, Shishman, and Ponoshec, the small town of Junik and the village and mine of Babaj i Bokës.
+Before passing through Gjakova, there is a string of settlements, including the villages of Berjah, Stubëll, Nivokaz, Popoc, Shishman, and Ponoshec, the small town of Junik and the village and mine of Babaj i Bokës.
 It receives many streams from the right, flowing down from the Accursed Mountains (most notably, Shlepica and Reqica), but the Erenik's major tributaries are from its western side (Trava and Lumbardhi i Lloqanit).

 After Gjakova, the Erenik flows beside the villages of Raçë and Bishtazhin, soon emptying into the White Drin near the village and hill of Pogragja.
 The river formed an epigene gallery feature called Ura e Fshejtë in the hill.
 The river valley in this final section serves as a part of the route of the Peja-Gjakova-Prizren road.

 The Erenik belongs to the Adriatic Sea drainage basin, draining an area of 516 km2.
 It is not navigable.

+History

+Kosovo War

+From 24 March to 12 May, the Kosovo Liberation Army under Ramush Haradinaj had launched an offensive to capture villages in the Erenik Valley, and multiple villages east of Dečani to drive out the local Serbs and Yugoslav security forces.
+In the Erenik region, the KLA captured the villages of Hulaj, Smolica and Junik, while in the area east of Dečani, the KLA captured the villages Glođane, Dašinovac and Babaloć.